-- More than 110 million people currently live in Rural Areas in the United States, accounting for about onethird of the total population. - About 5 percent of the rural population live in LSA Areas. - Slightly less than the Nation overall (5.6%) - Within rural areas, LSA Areas are significantly less densely population than well-served areas.
+- More than 110 million people currently live in Rural Areas in the United States, accounting for about onethird of the total population. - About 5 percent of the rural population live in LSA Areas.
+Glightly loss than the Netion support (5, 60()) - Slightly less than the Nation overall (5.6%) - Within rural areas, LSA Areas are significantly less densely population than well-served areas.